-- 1. Taxation of individuals - 2.
+- Taxation of individuals - 2.
 Taxation of husband and wife - 3.
 Determination of employment income and income from other sources - 4.
-Computation of adjusted income, statutory income, aggregate income, total income, chargeable income, tax chargeable and tax payable. - 5.
+Computation of adjusted income, statutory income, aggregate income, total income, chargeable income, tax chargeable and tax payable from sole-proprietorship or partnership - 5.
 Separate assessment and joint assessment